NetApp/trident/docs/kubernetes/operations/tasks/backends/santricity.rst

     "hostDataIP": "10.0.0.101"
   }

-**Example 2 - Backend and storage class configuration for eseries-iscsi driver with virtual storage pools**
+**Example 2 - Backend and Storage Class configuration for eseries-iscsi driver with Virtual Storage Pools**

-This example shows the backend definition file configured with virtual storage pools along with StorageClasses that refer back to them.
+This example shows the backend definition file configured with :ref:`Virtual Storage Pools <Virtual Storage Pools>` along with StorageClasses that refer back to them.

-In the sample backend definition file shown below, the virtual storage pools are defined in the ``storage`` section.
+In the sample backend definition file shown below, the Virtual Storage Pools are defined in the ``storage`` section.

 .. code-block:: json